 Each walk is tracked using global-positioning-satellite (GPS) technology, via a smartphone app, while the walks are traversed.
 Routes can be downloaded and followed using a smartphone.
-Some walks are also described, with photographs and statistics in my walking blog, Rambling On.
+Some walks are also described, with photographs and statistics in my walks blog.
 Continue reading “Interactive Map”

 A couple of years ago, a good friend, near to whom I formerly lived, now living several hours away from me, wrote informing me about a debilitating physical condition that had recently begun attacking the integrity of his body.
 Upon diagnosis, he was immediately admitted into the care of an NHS hospital.
 Sensing his distress, I shared this “blessing-prayer” with him.
 Continue reading “Heart and hearth in harmony”

 The contemporary economic system has broken the vital relationship between Land, Food and People.
 There is a crucial need to renew the system that has produced this breakdown.

 “Brexit” represents a propitious historical moment to respond decisively to a range of critical issues relating to the disproportionate empowerment of corporations, landowners and shareholders, at the cost of national health, the concerns of systemic stakeholders and the expectations of land-workers, in particular.
 Continue reading “A New Economic Framework”